ChrisBeaumont/toasty/README.md

 For more information about using WorldWide Telescope with custom image data, see [the official documentation](http://www.worldwidetelescope.org/Docs/worldwidetelescopedatafilesreference.html).
 The function `toasty.gen_wtml` can generate the wtml information for images generated with toasty.

+For an example of tiles generated with Toasty (originally from [Aladin healpix images](http://alasky.u-strasbg.fr/cats/SIMBAD/)), see [The ADS All Sky Survey](http://adsass.s3-website-us-west-2.amazonaws.com/).
+The code used to generate these images is [here](https://github.com/ChrisBeaumont/adsass/blob/master/toast/toast.py).